openssl/openssl/doc/designs/dtlsv1_3/dtlsv1_3-main.md

 ### DTLSv1.3 connection id

-OpenSSL does not support Connection ID's (RFC 9146).
+OpenSSL does not support Connection IDs (RFC 9146).
 Notably Openssl DTLSv1.3 clients will not offer the "connection_id" extension even though RFC 9147 states:

 > DTLS clients which do not want to receive a Connection ID SHOULD still offer